cruickshankrpc/FLAGPIECES/README.md

 Richard and I built this full-stack application with a Python back-end and a React front-end using Mapbox & News APIs.\
 Users can click on a country button on the interactive map and browse articles from multiple news outlets (BBC, Guardian, Al Jazeera etc).\
 Once logged in users can:
-  - Comment on articles
+  - Comment on articles.
-  - 'React' to an article (😂😊😲😓😡)
+  - 'React' to an article (😂😊😲😓😡).
-  - Browse read articles on their 'Profile' page
+  - Browse read articles on their 'Profile' page.
   - Browse aggregate of user articles with reactions on the 'Feed' page, and FILTER by reaction.

 ![ghana](./media/ghana.gif)